MicheleCynowicz/memory-card-game/step-3/README.md

 shuffleCards();
 ```

-Test the game in your browser with the devTools javascript console open.
+Test the game in your browser with the devTools JavaScript console open.
 Whenever you refresh the page, the card images should shuffle.
 When you click on a card you should see your `console.log` message from the `flipCard` function.

 In the [Step 4](/step-4), we'll build-out the `flipCard` function.